Things To Do In Fort Lauderdale: Thrilling Itinerary For Palm Tree Lovers

 Galleria Mall

-If you are wanting to do some shopping on vacation then I suggest visiting The Galleria in Fort Lauderdale.
+If you want to do some shopping on vacation, then I suggest visiting The Galleria in Fort Lauderdale.

 Here you can find 120 of the best shops to appease any shopping addict.
 It is also one of the fun things to do in Fort Lauderdale to keep you cool from the heat.